Cardano-Forge/weld/documentation/ADD_NEW_WALLET.md

    </details>

    4. Add TypeScript code in the new directory and configure `index.ts` similarly to the `eternl` directory.
+      - *Note*: While any class that implements the `WalletHandler` interface can serve as a custom handler, we recommend extending the `DefaultWalletHandler` class.
+This class handles many essential functions, such as polling, event dispatching, and reconnecting on account change, which would otherwise need to be implemented manually.

 5. **Test Wallet Integration**
 - Update and test the examples in the `documentation/examples/` directory to ensure the wallet integrates correctly.